What are hairballs?

 Are hairballs dangerous?

-In most cases no, they are not dangerous but if your cat is frequently suffering from hairballs then it can be an indication that the hair in the digestive system has impacted, which can cause gastrointestinal blockages preventing your cat from vomiting or defecating.
+In most cases no, they are not dangerous but if your cat is frequently suffering from hairballs then it can be an indication that the hair in the digestive system has impacted, which can cause gastrointestinal blockages which prevent the cat from vomiting or defecating.
 It has been observed that hairballs the size of baseballs have been removed from the stomachs of cats.

 Symptoms of a serious problem include a swollen and hard stomach, vomiting, diarrhea, loss of appetite.
 It is important to see your veterinarian immediately.